dAppBridge/NotaryProxy/README.md

 Where:

-response_hash = A sha256 hash of the final output (To be used for validation that nothing has been altered) response_plain_txt = The final, processed output - in this case we have extracted the JSON elemnt bpi.USD.rate
+response_hash = A sha256 hash of the final output (To be used for validation that nothing has been altered)

+response_plain_txt = The final, processed output - in this case we have extracted the JSON elemnt bpi.USD.rate

 **Digital Proof**

 You would then pass the response + the response_hash onto your customer.
 The customer can then be sure that the result you've supplied (6,389.7438) has not been tampered with by you by checking the response_hash (See below for validation procedure)

-**2. Proving the Data is Correct**
+### Proving the Data is Correct

-Notary Proxy currently runs as an AWS Lambda endpoint, using v1.0.0 of the NotaryProxy service.
+Notary Proxy runs as an AWS Lambda endpoint, using v1.0.0 of the NotaryProxy service.
+This allows you to audit the source code (Via github) and then audit that the live production version is using this same version and has not been modified.

 **To get the current source code Hash**